- Establishing the evidence base to inform conservation planning

 Preserving and restoring biodiversity

-- In Scotland we have active translocation programmes on bryophytes and lichens, and threatend species such as alpine sow-thistle.
+- In Scotland we have active translocation programmes on bryophytes and lichens, and threatened species such as the alpine sow-thistle (Cicerbita alpina).
 All our programmes are accompanied by detailed long-term monitoring and stringent plant-health procedures.

 - We have translated our experiences in translocation programmes into national and international guidelines, including the Scottish Code for Conservation Translocations.